-- Arrange foods for reheating on the plate so that the thicker, denser and meatier portions are to the outer edge of the dish, where they will receive the maximum amount of energy, and the thinner areas to the center where they will get less. - When plating up meals for reheating, try to ensure that the food is arranged in an even layer. - Cover foods when reheating with a layer of pricked cling film to retain moisture.
+- Arrange foods for reheating on a plate so that the thicker, denser and meatier portions are to the outer edge of the dish, where they will receive the maximum amount of energy, and the thinner areas are to the center where they will get less energy. - Arrange food in an even layer on plate. - Cover foods when reheating with a layer of vented plastic wrap to retain moisture.

-- When reheating, observe the standing time recommened in cooking procedures to make maximum use of the microwave energy and to prevent overcooking of the reheated dish. - The times in the reheating chart refer to foods at room temperature.
-Allow extra time if the food is refrigerated or frozen. - When reheating potatoes in their jackets, breads pastries or moist foods, place them on a sheet of absorbent paper towel so that it may absorb the moisture during the reheating time. - If you are in any doubt about a food losing moisture during reheating, warp it in a tight skin of cling film, piercing the cling film in a couple of places. - Stir foods regularly during the reheating process.
-If stirring is not possible, then rotate the food or dish or re-arrange during the reheating time.
+- When reheating, observe the standing time recommended in cooking procedures to make maximum use of the microwave energy and to prevent overcooking of the reheated dish. - When reheating potatoes in their skins, breads, pastries or moist foods, place them in a sheet of absorbent paper towel so that it can absorb the moisture during the reheating time. - Stir foods regularly during the reheating process.
+If stirring is not possible, then rotate the food or dish or rearrange during the reheating time.